ovh/docs/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian12-netplan/guide.en-gb.md

 ### Applying the configuration

 > [!primary]
-> The `netplan try`command can't be used with a NIC bond.
+> The `netplan try` command can't be used when configuring bonds.

 Apply the configuration using the following command: